 How do Botnets Work?

-To create a botnet, botmasters need as many “bots” (compromised devices) under their control as possible.
-Connecting many bots together will create a bigger botnet, which in turn helps in creating a bigger impact.
+To create a botnet, toastmasters need as many “bots” (compromised devices) under their control as possible.
+Connecting many bots together will create a bigger botnet, which helps create a bigger impact.
 Imagine the following scenario.
 You have procured ten of your friends to call the police station at the same time on the same day.
 Aside from the loud sounds of ringing phones and the scampering of employees from one phone to another, nothing else would happen.
 Now picture 100 of your friends do the same thing.
 The instantaneous flow of such a large number of calls and requests would overwork the police station’s phone system, likely shutting it down entirely.

-Botnets are used by cybercriminals to create a similar commotion on the internet.
-They instruct their compromised bots to burden a website to the point that it stops functioning and the access to that website is denied.
+Cybercriminals use botnets to create a similar commotion on the internet.
+They instruct their compromised bots to burden a website to the point that it stops functioning and access to that website is denied.
 Such an attack is called a Denial of service (DDoS) attack.

 This isn’t usually created to infect just an individual computer.
-They are designed to compromise millions of devices.
+Instead, they are designed for compromising millions of devices.
 This is usually done by injecting the systems with a trojan horse virus.
-This tactic requires users to infect their own devices by opening bogus email attachments, clicking on random pop up ads and/or downloading unsafe software from a risky website.
+This tactic requires users to infect their own devices by opening bogus email attachments, clicking on random pop-up ads, and/or downloading unsafe software from a risky website.
 After infecting the devices, botnets are then free to access and alter personal information and infect other devices.

 Botnet structures are usually designed to give the botmaster as much control as possible.

-2. Peer-to-Peer Model: In this model, each bot acts as a client and a server, rather than depending on a central server.
+- Peer-to-Peer Model: In this model, each bot acts as a client and a server rather than depending on a central server.
 These bots have a list of other bots to help them transmit information within themselves.

 Now that we’ve seen how botnets work, we can look at precautionary measures to prevent botnets invasion.

-This is the number one tip for keeping botnets or any other malware at bay.
+- Update Operating System: This is the number one tip for keeping botnets or any other malware at bay.
 Software developers detect threats early on and release updates with security patches.
-Hence, we should set our OS to update automatically and make sure we’re running the latest version.
+Hence, we should set our OS to update automatically and run the latest version.

-Use a firewall when surfing the Internet.
-This is easy with Mac computers, as they come with pre-installed Firewall software.
+- Use Firewall: Use a firewall when surfing the Internet.
+This is easy with Mac computers, as they come with pre-installed firewall software.
 For a Windows-based system, install third-party software.

-Before clicking on any link, hover your cursor over it, to see where the URL is being directed.
-Malicious links are often found in YouTube comments, pop up ads, etc.
+- Do not Click on Unknown Links: Before clicking on any link, hover your cursor over it to see where the URL is being directed.
+Malicious links are often found in YouTube comments, pop-up ads, etc.

-Try to get antivirus protection designed for all the devices, and not just the computer.
+- Install Antivirus Software: Try to get antivirus protection designed for all the devices and not just the computer.
 With rising technology, the potential for the botnet is also increasing.
-In the 2016 presidential election, Facebook’s fake ad controversy and Twitter bot fiasco were a great worry to many politicians.
+In the 2016 presidential election, Facebook’s fake ad controversy and Twitter bot fiasco greatly worried many politicians.
 Studies from MIT have determined that automated accounts and social media bots play a major role in spreading fake news.
 Aside from this, botnets are dangerous as they steal personal information.
 Cybercriminals tend to hunt for low-hanging fruit.
 Taking preventative measures now can protect your devices, data, and identity.

-This has been a guide to What is Botnet.
-Here we discuss the working of Botnet along with detailed explanation, prevention, and structure.
+This has been a guide to What is Botnet?
+Here we discuss the working of botnet along with a detailed explanation, prevention, and structure.
 You can also go through our other suggested articles to learn more –